umass-bib/guides/README.md

-# primers
+# guides
-Primers on topics for new bib members to read when entering the department
+Guides on topics for new bib members to read when entering the department